ab604/oac-globals-supplement/README.md

 **Comparative analysis of proteomic expression between oesophageal adenocarcinoma and normal adjacent tissue**.

-This comprises of the materials and methods as a `pdf` and tables as `csv` files.
+This comprises of the materials and methods as a `pdf` in `oac-globals-methods-2024-08-20.pdf` and tables as `csv` files, and Figure S1 below.

 The column names and contents of the `csv` files in the `tables` folder are described below.